Speak to an expert today 01270 440 341 020 3633 2107

 Fire marshals should regularly assess and evaluate their surroundings to make sure they have taken every possible precaution to prevent a fire.
 This is set out in the Government guide to making your premises safe from fire.

 Depending on the size of the premises, you may need multiple fire marshals to ensure the safety of everyone in the workplace.
+This is particularly relevant in large businesses or those where staff move around frequently.
+Warehousing, manufacturing and construction are some such industries where you may need multiple fire wardens and site-specific risk assessments and documentation.

 Fire Marshal Responsibilities In An Emergency